aldo-gutierrez/bitmasksorter/README.md

 - It sorts by 11 bits at a time as maximum (Instead of 8 as suggested in other sites, more faster in my machine but more test in different machines needs to be done)

 ## MixedBitSorter:
-It is a multi thread sorter, it combines previous Bit QuickSort until having enaugh threads, then RadixBitSort and lastly CountSort for the last bits
+It is a multi thread sorter, it combines previous Bit QuickSort until having enough threads, then RadixBitSort and lastly CountSort for the last bits
 For example if the bitmask is 00000000111111111111111111111110
 Then there are 23 bits, if we have a 32 thread processor then:

 For example:

-- The first 5 bits are recursively processed by doing Bit QuickSort in multi thread, supposing your machine has 32 threads
+- The first 5 bits are recursively processed by doing Bit QuickSort in multiple threads, supposing your machine has 32 threads
 - The next 2 bits are recursively processed by doing RadixBitSort
 - The last 16 bits are done using CountSort while doing RadixBitSort
 - In total 23 bits are processed, the last bit 0 is not used

 # Speed
-Most of the algorithms are faster than the Java default (Tim Sort) and Parallel sort In the test from 10000 to 40000000 in list size and from range 10 to 1000000000 RadixBitSorterMTUInt wins in all the test except by three in which  MixedBitSorterMTUInt and JavaParallelSorter won.
+Most of the algorithms are faster than the Java default and Parallel sort In the test from 10000 to 40000000 in list size and from range 10 to 1000000000 RadixBitSorterMTInt wins the majority.

 ###Example 1:

-Comparison for sorting 10 Million elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor
+Comparison for sorting 10 Million int elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor

 | Algorithm        | AVG CPU time [ms] |
 | ---------------- |:-------------:|